IBM/engineering-insights-composite-pattern/README.md

 * [IBM Data Science Experience](https://www.ibm.com/bs-en/marketplace/data-science-experience): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

-* [IBM Cloud Object Storage](https://console.ng.bluemix.net/catalog/services/object-storage/?cm_sp=dw-bluemix-_-code-_-devcenter): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
-This code pattern uses Object Storage (Swift API).
+* [IBM Cloud Object Storage](https://console.bluemix.net/catalog/infrastructure/cloud-object-storage): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.

 * [Watson Natural Language Understanding](https://console.bluemix.net/catalog/services/natural-language-understanding/?cm_sp=dw-bluemix-_-code-_-devcenter): An IBM Cloud service that can analyze text to extract meta-data from content such as concepts, entities, keywords, categories, sentiment, emotion, relations, semantic roles, using natural language understanding.